fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 - `[2]` - Move interaction mode
 - `[3]` - Scale interaction mode
 - `[4]` - Rotate interaction mode
+- `[5]` - Navigational mesh editing mode
+- `[6]` - Terrain editing interaction mode
 - `[Ctrl]+[Z]` - Undo
 - `[Ctrl]+[Y]` - Redo
 - `[Delete]` - deletes current selection.

 ## Play Mode

-One of the key features of the editor is that it allows you to run your game from it.
+One of the key features of the editor is that it allows you to run your game from it in a separate process.
 Use `Play/Stop` button at the top of `Scene Preview` window to enter (or leave) Play Mode.
 Keep in mind, that editor UI will be locked while you're in the Play Mode.

 Play Mode can be activated only for projects that made with `fyrox-template` (or have similar structure).
 The editor calls `cargo` commands to build and run your game in a separate process.
 Running the game in a separate process ensures